Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

 \subsection{Opacity data}

-The total optical depth computed in the atmospheric model include contributions from collision-induced absorption (CIA) and line absorption.
-CIA absorption is particularly important in dense gases, such as steam and CO$_{2}$ at high pressures, specially if the line opacity is weak \citep{Pluriel19}.
-For the atmospheric compositions we consider in this work, namely 99\% H$_{2}$O:1\% CO$_{2}$, and 99\% CO$_{2}$:1\% H$_{2}$O, we require CIA data for collisions between these two gases, and their self-induced absorptions.
-We adopt CIA absorption data for H$_{2}$O-CO$_{2}$ and H$_{2}$O-H$_{2}$O collisions provided by \cite{Ma92} and \cite{TurbetCIA}\footnote{\url{https://www.lmd.jussieu.fr/~lmdz/planets/LMDZ.GENERIC/datagcm/continuum_data/}}, respectively.
-CO$_{2}$-CO$_{2}$ CIA opacities are read from a look-up table obtained by \cite{Bezard11} and \cite{Marcq08}, which is also used in the atmospheric model by \cite{Marcq17}.
-Our H$_{2}$O-H$_{2}$O CIA table covers the complete spectral range where we calculate both our emission and reflection spectra, while the H$_{2}$O-CO$_{2}$ CIA table covers the bands with wavelength $\geq$ 1 $\mu$m, which corresponds to the bands necessary for the emission spectrum only.
-For the bands whose wavelength is outside the spectral range of the CIA table, we assume a constant CIA opacity value equal to the opacity at the limit band of the table.
+The total optical depth computed in the atmospheric model includes contributions from collision-induced absorption (CIA) and line absorption.
+The CIA absorption is particularly important in dense gases, such as steam and CO$_{2}$ at high pressures, especially if the line opacity is weak \citep{Pluriel19}.
+For the atmospheric compositions we considered in this work, namely 99\% H$_{2}$O:1\% CO$_{2}$ and 99\% CO$_{2}$:1\% H$_{2}$O, we required CIA data for collisions between these two gases and their self-induced absorptions.
+We adopted CIA absorption data for H$_{2}$O-CO$_{2}$ and H$_{2}$O-H$_{2}$O collisions provided by \cite{Ma92} and \cite{TurbetCIA}\footnote{\url{https://www.lmd.jussieu.fr/~lmdz/planets/LMDZ.GENERIC/datagcm/continuum_data/}}, respectively.
+The CO$_{2}$-CO$_{2}$ CIA opacities are from a look-up table obtained by \cite{Bezard11} and \cite{Marcq08}, which is also used in the atmospheric model by \cite{Marcq17}.
+Our H$_{2}$O-H$_{2}$O CIA table covers the complete spectral range where we calculated both our emission and reflection spectra, while the H$_{2}$O-CO$_{2}$ CIA table covers the bands with wavelength $\geq$ 1 $\mu$m, which corresponds to the bands necessary for the emission spectrum only.
+For the bands whose wavelengths are outside the spectral range of the CIA table, we assumed a constant CIA opacity value equal to the opacity at the limit band of the table.